palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/travel/20230210-madeira/index.md

 Mallorca is still low season and a wee too cold, so Madeira seemed the perfect choice - except for the climbs.
 Gosh, the climbs!

 ![image](Riccardo%20Heapster%20col%20Mac.png)

+From midjourney:

+<tt>/imagine Brazillian muscly software engineer types on his Mac laptop in a foresty island watching the sunset by the port. realistic, cinematic</tt>

 ![image](riccardo-madeira.jpg)

 ## Sat 11: just a look around